 I would be remiss if I did not also mention that in addition to her important and innovative scholarship, Dr. Pressman is also an inspirational teacher and mentor who has begun to serve our community in a number of important ways, including serving on the editorial board of Health Psychology and as co-chair of the Society for Personality and Social Psychology Health Psychology pre-conference for the past two years.

-Division 38 is pleased to award the 2014 Award for Outstanding Contributions to Health Psychology by an Early Career Professional to Dr. Pressman for her transformative and ground-breaking research and in recognition for her extraordinary body of work at this early stage in her career.
+Division 38 is pleased to award the 2014 Award for Excellence in Health Psychology Research by an Early Career Professional to Dr. Pressman for her transformative and ground-breaking research and in recognition for her extraordinary body of work at this early stage in her career.

 Barbara Cubic, Ph.D., ABPP

 By Kim Dixon, Ph.D. , Tuscaloosa VA Medical Center

 It is my pleasure to present the 2014 Excellence in Clinical Health Psychology Award to Dr. Barbara Cubic.
 As you will hear, Dr. Cubic’s contributions to the field of Health Psychology, psychology training, and medical education are immeasurable.